AdamJeddy/For-Future-Me/_posts/The-Picture-of-Dorian-Gray/2022-04-29-The-Picture-of-Dorian-Gray.md

 - I remember your saying once that there is a fatality about good resolutions – that they are always made too late

 - One should absorb the colour of life, but one should never remember its details.
-Details are always vulgar.’
+Details are always vulgar.

 #### Chapter IX
 - To become the spectator of one’s own life, as Harry says, is to escape the suffering of life